 Upon either retirement and you are 50 years and above.

-Yes, upon the loss of job for a consecutive period of 4 months.
+Yes, upon the loss of job and could not secure a new one for a consecutive period of 4 months.

 A programmed withdrawal is a method by which the employee collects his accumulated retirement benefits in periodic sums for the length of an estimated life span.